What Not To Do After A Car Accident

 - Don’t forget to take extensive details of the other party’s name, address, license plate number, vehicle identification number and the name of their insurance company and policy number.
 Record details of the police and emergency personnel who attended the scene, along with any witnesses.
 Take lots of photos using your cell phone.

-- Don’t discuss the details of the accident with anyone except the police (and not even with them if they were involved), and don’t admit liability, ever.
+- Don’t discuss the details of the accident with anyone except the police (and not even with them if they were in the accident), and don’t admit liability, ever.
 Leave liability to your insurance company.

 What Not to Do After a Car Accident is to Allow Tow Truck Drivers to Hassle You

 - Don’t let the first tow-truck driver on the scene tow your car.
 Most insurers offer a free tow-in service after a car accident so make sure you have a ‘no-tow’ sticker on your car.
 If this is not the case, phone your insurance company and ask for their recommendation.
-Get details from the tow-truck driver, where they are towing it to, and how much you will be charged for towing, salvage and storage fees.
+Get details from the tow-truck driver, where they are towing it to, and how much they will charge for towing, salvage and storage fees.
 Get a written quote.
-Don’t sign anything until you are fully aware of the costs involved.
+Don’t sign anything until you are fully aware of the relevant costs.
 If you are an AA member call them to arrange towing by a reputable tow truck operator.

 - Don’t leave any valuable personal items in the car.
 They are CERTAIN to disappear.